 No trip to St Petersburg is complete without a visit to the ballet – rightly considered the best in the world.
 The Mariinsky Theatre is where you need to head for the ultimate experience, being built in the 19th century and having been preserved in keeping with the Imperial times, it is considered the best in the country (although note it closes for 2 months in the summer).
 You won’t be disappointed with your other options however, such as The Hermitage Theatre, the Mikhailovsky Theatre or the Aleksandrinsky Theatre.
-We saw Swan Lake as part of a Viking Cruises tour which included a private champagne interval and it was just fabulous!
+We saw Swan Lake and it was just fabulous!

 Ok, so highlights covered, now let’s get down to the lesser wonderful aspects of visiting St Petersburg…